cjmaaz/ArchStarterPack/node_started/nvm-fish-readme.md

+TODO:
+* sudo pacman -S nvm to install
-TODO: Also add the step to install or update the nvm, url below: note there can be newer version ask to check at repo (https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating): curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash
+* Also add the step to install manually (if someone is installing manually) or update (if someone is updating manually) the nvm, url below: note there can be newer version ask to check at repo (https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating): curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash